-Do you love true crime and investigation television?
-Then Investigation Discovery (ID) is perfect for you.
-You can watch some of the most shocking TV with stories pulled right from the headlines.
-And cord-cutters don’t need to worry because ID is widely available from streaming services.
+As a fan of true crime and investigation television, I find Investigation Discovery (ID) to be an incredible channel.
+I can watch some of the most shocking TV with stories pulled right from the headlines.
+Being a cord-cutter doesn’t stop me from watching either, since ID is widely available from streaming services.

 In a hurry?
 If you just want to start watching ID and not go through all the pros and cons of your options, here are our three favorite options: